maylortaylor/maylortaylor.github.io/_posts/2018-08-27-const-vs-readonly.md

 ---
 layout: post
-title: "Const Vs. Readonly"
+title: 'Const Vs. Readonly'
-description: "What is the difference between constant and readonly in C#?"
+description: 'What is the difference between constant and readonly in C#?'
 date: 2018-08-27
 tags: c-sharp
 share: true
 ---

-# What is the difference between constant and read only in c#?
+# {{ page.description }}

 ## Constant (const)

 **Constant** can be used with the `const` keyword in C# which is also known immutable values which are known at compile time and do not change their values at run time.

 Const's are implicitly `static`.
 You use a `ClassName.ConstantName` notation to access them.
 Constant fields and locals aren't variables and may not be modified.
 Constants can be numbers, Boolean values, strings, or a null reference.